FeatureBaseDB/www/content/blog/cloud-bench-redux.md

 | AWS   | r5d.12xlarge               |   2 | Ubuntu       |   6.91  |   96 |     768 |         4 |
 | AWS   | r5d.12xlarge               |   2 | Amazon Linux |   6.91  |   96 |     768 |         4 |
 | Azure | Standard_E64s_v3           |   2 | Ubuntu       |   7.26  |  128 |     864 |         0 |

+_"CPUs" here is the number of logical cores as reported by `/proc/cpuinfo` - usually that means hyperthreads, though for Azure's F16, it does mean physical cores._

 There are a few nuances to note here.
 Oracle and Amazon provide custom linux distributions (both based on CentOS), and we've run some of the configurations